MicrosoftLearning/DP-500-Azure-Data-Analyst/Instructions/labs/04-create-a-star-schema-model.md

 10. Create a workspace named DP500 labs and select **Save**.

-    *Note: The workspace name must be unique.
+    *Note: The workspace name must be unique within the tenant.
 If you're getting an error, change the workspace name.*

 11. Navigate back to Power BI Desktop.
 If you see **Sign in** in the top right corner of the screen, sign-in again using the credentials provided on the Resources tab of the lab environment.
 If you are already signed in, proceed to the next step.